web-auth/webauthn-framework/doc/symfony/index.md

 # Create Classes

-This bundle needs classes and sevices to work:
+This bundle needs classes and services to work:

 * The credential object: it represents a credential from a security device,
-* The credential repository: it will manage all credentials,
+* The Public Key Credential Source Repository: it will manage all credential sources,
 * The token binding handler: security feature from the [RFC8471](https://tools.ietf.org/html/rfc8471).

-## Credential
+## Public Key Credential Source

+### The Entity

-A credential corresponds to the attested data received from a device and the current counter.
+A Public Key Credential Source objects contains all the necessary information corresponds related to attested data received from a device.
 Hereafter an example using Doctrine ORM.
 This entity can be enhanced and may also have a `name`, `description`, last usage timestamp or any other application specific fields to ease the management of this credential by the user or the administrator of your application.

 Please note that no relationship between the credential and your user is present in this example.
 You may need to add such information (`OneToMany`/`ManyToOne` relationship).

 This bundle also provides Doctrine types to ease the integration with your favorite ORM:
     * Class `Webauthn\AttestedCredentialData` => Doctrine Type `attested_credential_data`
+    * Class `Webauthn\Base64BinaryDataType` => Doctrine Type `base64`
     * Class `Webauthn\PublicKeyCredentialDescriptor` => Doctrine Type `public_key_credential_descriptor`
     * Class `Webauthn\PublicKeyCredentialDescriptorCollection` => Doctrine Type `public_key_credential_descriptor_collection`